xetys/hetzner-kube/README.md

 $ hetzner-kube cluster addon list
 ```

+## Script Runner Addon

+The addon lets you run bash scripts on the running nodes, check [Script Runner Guide](docs/script-runner-addon.md) for more info.

 ### contributing new addons

 You want to add some cool stuff to hetzner-kube?
 It's quite easy!
 Learn how to add new addons in the [Developing Addons](docs/cluster-addons.md) documentation.